 These emotions provide early signs that something in your life needs addressing in order to quell that difficult emotion.

-How therapy can help with anger.
+How therapy can help.

 How Therapy in London can help.